Callum Montgomery: Club career

 From 2016 to 2018, he played with the Victoria Highlanders in the Premier Development League, captaining the side in his final two seasons.
 In 2016, he was named Lake Side Buoys Supporters’ Choice Award as the Highlanders’ player of the year.
 In 2018, he was named to the 2018 PDL All-League and the PDL All-Western Conference teams.

 In January 2019, he was selected in the first round (fourth overall) of the 2019 MLS SuperDraft by FC Dallas.
 He officially signed with the club in February, after having participated in the club's pre-season and playing five pre-season matches, in which he scored one goal.
 He spent the 2019 season on loan with the second team, North Texas SC, in USL League One.
 In February 2020, he was loaned to San Antonio FC in the USL Championship.
 He made his debut for San Antonio on March 7, 2020, scoring his first goal against the Real Monarchs.
 After the 2020 season, his contract option was declined by Dallas.

 In December 2020, Montgomery's MLS rights were traded to Minnesota United FC in exchange for a fourth round pick in the 2022 MLS SuperDraft and $50,000 in conditional General Allocation Money.
 In February 2021, he signed a new contract with Minnesota.
 In June 2021, he was loaned to USL Championship side San Diego Loyal SC for the rest of the 2021 season.
 In November 2022, Minnesota United declined his club option for the 2023 season.

 In February 2023, he signed with Cavalry FC of the Canadian Premier League.
 In December 2023, Montgomery re-signed with Cavalry for the 2024 season, with a club option for 2025.
-In January 2025, Montgomery would sign a 2 year contract extension with Cavalry, keeping him at the club through the 2026 season.
+In January 2025, Montgomery would sign a contract extension with Cavalry.

+In February 2026, Detroit City FC announced they had signed Montgomery to a contract for the 2026 USL Championship season with a club option for 2027.